‘THE TIME OF ANGELS’/’FLESH AND STONE’

 The first episode ends on an unusually heroic cliff-hanger.
 After he, Amy, Rory, Octavian and the clerics fall into the Angels’ trap, the Doctor defies them as he fires a gun at the gravity globe above…

 The DVD special features on this episode are as follows.
 On Disc 2 of ‘The Complete Series 5’ of ‘Doctor Who’, there’s an in-vision commentary with Karen Gillan and head writer/executive producer Steven Moffat.
-There’s also a video-diary by Karen Gillan.
+There’s also a video-diary with Matt Smith and Karen Gillan.

 On Disc 6, there’s the ‘Doctor Who Confidential’ episode ‘Eyes Wide Open’.